kaiserpreusse/graphio/docs/details/bulk.md

 ```

 !!! warning "Important"
-    GraphIO does not validate that nodes referenced in relationships actually exist.
+    Graphio does not validate that nodes referenced in relationships actually exist.
 Ensure proper loading order: nodes before relationships.

 ---